-- On the saving side, they estimate that demographic effects pushed world interest rates down by around 180 bps and the rise in income inequality led to a total decline in the natural rate of around 60 bps. - In addition, they estimate that the slowdown in trend TFP growth rate of 0.8% per year led to a 1.8 percentage point decline in the natural rate.
-17 - Interaction effects account for roughly 150 bps, leaving 100 bps unexplained.
+- In addition, they estimate that a slowdown in trend total factor productivity growth of 0.8% per year led to a 1.8 percentage point decline in the natural rate.17 - Interaction effects account for roughly 150 bps, leaving 100 bps unexplained.

-Thus, in the absence of fiscal policy factors increasing r\, they argue that these private sector factors would have generated a fall on their own of almost seven percentage points in the natural real rate since the 1970s.
+Thus, in the absence of fiscal policy factors increasing r^ , they argue that these private sector factors would have generated a fall on their own of almost seven percentage points in the natural real rate since the 1970s.